christhian12rv/Cars-Management-API/README.md

 ## Description

 API developed with NestJs responsible for managing the registration and use of cars and their drivers.
+The project does not use an external database.
+All application data is stored in memory during runtime.

+**Swagger** is configured in the project.
+To access it, simply navigate to the **/api** url.

+The project is live here for testing, feel free to check it out: https://cars-management-api-r0bz.onrender.com/

 ## Project setup without Docker